vici14/icao_9303_summary/README.md

 Files, records and templates follow defined structures to enable global interoperability.

 As a mobile dev, I'd focus on the key biometric and travel record Data Groups, their encoding formats, and authentication methods using the Document Security Object.

+1.3) What is nature of data stored on each data filed?

+The data stored in each specific data field/data group on the ePassport chip has the following nature:

+Data Group 1 (DG1): Contains the machine readable zone (MRZ) data in the same format as printed on the passport.

+Data Group 2 (DG2): Contains facial image(s) of the holder encoded as biometric template(s) following ISO photo standards.

+Data Group 3 (DG3): Optionally contains fingerprint image(s) of the holder encoded as biometric template(s) following ISO fingerprint standards.

+Data Group 4 (DG4): Optionally contains iris image(s) of the holder encoded as biometric template(s) following ISO iris standards.

+Data Groups 5-7 (DG5-DG7): Optionally contain displayed image(s) like photo, signature encoded in JPEG/image format.

+Data Group 8 (DG8): Reserved for future use/proprietary data defined by issuer.

+Data Groups 9-12 (DG9-DG12): Contain additional identity details like personal details, document details, etc.

+Data Groups 13-16 (DG13-DG16): Reserved for optional/proprietary data defined by issuing country.

+EF.SOD: Contains cryptographic hashes of each data group to validate data integrity.

+So in summary, the nature of data is identity-related biographic information, biometric images/templates, displayed images, and travel records - all organized into standardized data structures and encoding formats.